 Our team can work in the most complex and challenging environments, ensuring you and other relevant stakeholders understand the Regulator’s motivations and methods when investigating and prosecuting money laundering offences.
 We can also assist you with navigating the regulatory landscape and develop robust policies and procedures to facilitate ongoing anti-money laundering compliance throughout your organisation

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with a streamlined, modern, and highly effective criminal defence.
-Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and Queen’s Counsel.
+Based in our offices in Coventry city centre, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with a streamlined, modern, and highly effective criminal defence.
+Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and King’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by the Judge.

 Advising and representing people accused of committing a criminal offence

 We are highly recommended as an expert criminal defence law firm for people accused of committing a crime.
 Therefore, will be at your side, protecting your interests from the start.
 Because we understand the correct procedure regulators must follow when investigating or prosecuting an offence, we will carefully consider every step they take and challenge any laxity in compliance.

 Our criminal law team has in-depth experience in defending serious criminal charges such as money laundering offences.
 Our criminal law team solicitors work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, financial security, and possibly your freedom is at stake – therefore, we never give up until every appeal has been exhausted.

 Below are several common questions clients ask us concerning money laundering offences.